Full Term for Twins: Twin Gestation & Delivery

-What is mo-di twins?
+What are mo-di twins?

-It’s life threatening in the most severe cases, but treatment is often successful.
+It’s life-threatening in the most severe cases, but treatment is often successful.
 Mo-di twins can only be identical – be aware though that, in rare cases, placentas can fuse together fooling health care providers into believing that fraternal twins are identical.

-What is mo-mo twins?
+What are mo-mo twins?

 Mo-mo twins share a placenta and both the outer and inner membrane.
 The risk of complications is very high.
 This is because the babies are in the same sac.

 Is reaching full term for twins possible?

 Reaching full term for twins is possible, but not likely.
-Many doctors recommend that you get a caesarean section or induction at least 2-4 weeks prior to you being full term with twins.
+Many doctors recommend that you get a cesarean section or induction at least 2-4 weeks prior to you being full term with twins.

-What does research show?
+What does the research show?

 A recent study from 2016 decided to examine the optimal gestational age for delivery of twins.
 The researchers looked at 32 studies of women with uncomplicated twin pregnancies that reported rates of stillbirth and neonatal mortality at various gestational ages after 34 weeks.